Japanese domestic market (JDM) Logo

 Japanese Domestic Market (JDM) LogoJapanese domestic market (JDM) Logo PNG

 The Japanese Domestic Market (JDM) logo is businesslike and stylish, accurately reflecting the prospects for expanding this trend.
-It professionally communicates its concept and status.
+It communicates its concept and status professionally.
 To achieve this, the designers’ confident strokes sufficed, identifying the national culture as positively oriented towards continuous development.

 Japanese domestic market (JDM): Brand overview

-JDM – Japanese Domestic Market, is a short abbreviation to simplify a long name, which is not entirely convenient to pronounce.
+JDM, Japanese Domestic Market, is a short abbreviation to simplify a long name, which is not entirely convenient to pronounce.
 This term refers to goods produced only for the Japanese market.
-It encapsulates the general criteria imposed on cars for domestic use.
+It encapsulates the general criteria for cars used domestically.
 In this way, the Japanese oppose grey markets and harsh technical inspection conditions.
-Besides, there exists a JDM culture in the world.
+Besides, there is a JDM culture worldwide.
 Its supporters are fans of Japanese passenger cars, parts, and tuning accessories.

 Meaning and History